Oskar Zawisza

-Oskar Zawisza (23 November 1878 in Jablunkov18 January 1933 in Těrlicko) was a Polish Catholic priest, composer and educational activist.
+Oskar Zawisza (23 November 1878 – 18 January 1933) was a Polish Catholic priest, composer and educational activist.

+Biography

+Zawisza was born on 23 November 1878 in Jablunkov.
 He was son of a teacher from Jablunkov.
 Zawisza finished German gymnasium in Bielsko and Theological faculty in Olomouc.
 He was a pupil of Czech composer Josef Nešvera.
 Zawisza was ordained as a priest on 23 July 1902.
 Then he became curate in Petrovice u Karviné, Dolní Bludovice, Niemiecka Lutynia, Strumień and Cieszyn.
 On 1 July 1911 he became a rector in Těrlicko.

 He collaborated with Gwiazdka Cieszyńska and Zaranie Śląskie magazines.
-Zawisza conducted historical and ethnographic research and wrote also several books: Dzieje Strumienia (History of Strumień), Dzieje Karwiny (History of Karwina) and Śpiewnik góralski (Highlander's songbook); and operas Dożynki, Święta Barbara and Czarne diamenty, symphonic poem Znad brzegów Olzy and symphony Z niwy śląskiej.
+Zawisza conducted historical and ethnographic research and wrote also several books: Dzieje Strumienia (History of Strumień), Dzieje Karwiny (History of Karviná) and Śpiewnik góralski (Goral's songbook); and operas Dożynki, Święta Barbara and Czarne diamenty, symphonic poem Znad brzegów Olzy and symphony Z niwy śląskiej.